xtimbeau/sourcoise/README.md

 refresh data in the cache.
 Options are available to filter what really need to be refreshed.

-## Benefits
+## Many benefits

-There are many benefits:

-1.  time savings when code execution takes a long time (accessing an API, downloading large amounts of data, major processing).
+1.  time saving when code execution takes a long time (accessing an API, downloading large amounts of data, major processing).
 Reading an excel file can also take a long time.
-The time taken to access cached data depends on its size, but even for large data (and there’s no reason why it should be that large), the order of magnitude is a few milliseconds (4 to 10ms) for execution when data is cached, thanks to optimization.
+The time taken to access cached data depends on its size, but even for large data (and there’s no reason why it should be that large), the order of magnitude is a few milliseconds (4 to 10ms) for execution when data is cached, thanks to optimization and `{memoise}`.

 2.  the cache is transferable via *github*.
-It’s in a (hidden) folder, but saved in the project folder and *committed* by github.
-The cache produced on a workstation can therefore be accessed via `pull` on other workstations, without the need to re-execute the code.
+It’s in a (hidden) folder, but saved in the project folder and *committed* and *pushed* on github.
+The cache produced on a workstation can therefore be accessed via `pull` on other workstations, without the need to re-execute the code (and thanks to a smart naming scheme, without too much conflicts).

 3.  if the source code triggers an error, you can override it: In the case of a package that is not installed, missing data (for example,